magoo/risk-measurement/content/en/in-the-wild.md

 - This can, again, be found from a honeypot environment.
 - This does not count proof of concept malware or malware built as an example sample.
 - Single instances count.
 For instance, if a targeted attack uses a specific piece of malware in a controlled state, like an airgapped victim, this is still in the wild.
+- Findings found in malware databases, or forums, etc, should be met with scrutiny and their functionality and ability to propagate validated.

 ## An in the wild *worm*.